clash-lang/clash-compiler/docs/general/faqs.rst

   developing hardware.
 While the surface syntax and typing rules are the same, the semantics change as code progresses through the compilation pipeline.

-  Do to the shared behaviour in the early stages of the compiler, components from GHC (the most common Haskell compiler) are reused in the Clash compiler.
+  Do to the shared behavior in the early stages of the compiler, components from GHC (the most common Haskell compiler) are reused in the Clash compiler.
-  This is how Clash achieves such high interoperability with existing Haskell.
+  This is how Clash achieves such high interoperability with existing Haskell projects.

 ----